V-Squared/V-Squared.github.io/plan/true-north.md

 # Life after V²

-How life looks like after V² has become mainstream from the point of view of computer user, reatiler and manufacturer:
+How life looks after V² has become mainstream from the point of view of computer user, retailer, and manufacturer:

-## Computer User
+## Life after V² as Computer User
 A computer user of a V² compatible PC enjoy's lower buying cost while at the same time getting higher performance for his applications due to increased customization of his V²PC.
-During the service life of his V²PC he further saves cost due to easy upgrading of parts that bottleneck the performance.
-In case of a computer failure he is reducing the days of outage by either repairing the PC himself or by using the V² Repair Service in a shop around the corner.
+During the lifespan of his V²PC he further saves cost due to easy upgrading of parts that bottleneck the performance.
+In case of a computer failure he is reducing downtime by either repairing the PC himself or by using the V² Repair Service in a shop around the corner.

 ## Life after V² as Computer Retailer
 A computer retailer selling V² compatible PCs has reduced inventory cost and at the same time increased product availability.
 Due to the fast and low cost repair service for V²PCs he is increasing sales and customer's satisfaction.